<- Back to main blog

 3. Days 61-90: Ownership — Work independently

-Each phase builds on the previous one.
-Rushing through phases creates gaps that haunt you later.
+Every phase builds on the one before it.
+Hurrying through phases creates gaps that will cause problems later.

 The first month isn't about producing documentation.
 It's about building the foundation for everything that comes after.